sagarkhakhar/ExpenseTracker/docs/supabase-implementation-status.md

 - 15 comprehensive unit tests validating DTOs, Result patterns, error handling, and batch logic

 ### Next Priority:
-T-DATA-03 to implement outbound mutation queue format and persistence with batch send functionality for offline-to-online sync.
+T-SYNC-01 to implement LWW (Last Write Wins) merge policy by (version, updated_at) with server tie-break and tombstone handling for conflict resolution.

-The remote data foundation is now complete with both local storage and remote communication layers fully implemented and tested.
+The data layer foundation is now complete with local storage, remote communication, and mutation queue layers fully implemented and tested.
+Ready to proceed with sync orchestration.